ky1ejs/osx-box-bootstrap/v2-setup/README.md

 * Create a new OS X VM
   * 4 GB RAM
   * 2 CPU
-  * about 50 GB disk space
+  * about 60 GB disk space
 * Start the VM
 * Install OS X:
   * OS X won't see the hard drive, you'll have to open Disk Utility (you can find it in the menu bar of the OS X installer) and format the disk
-  * Select the 50 GB disk on the left side, and then Erase it
+  * Select the 60 GB disk on the left side, and then Erase it
   * Format: Mac OS Extended (Journaled)
   * Name: Macintosh HD
   * Clone Disk Utility, you should now be able to select this disk for the install.
   * Follow the: OS X Install guide (common) section
+* Wait for Spotlight indexing to finish
 * Shut down the VM and remove the OS X Installer ISO (cdrom)
 * Save it as a "vanilla box" (as a VM or even better, as a Template)
 * When preparing for a specific setup (e.g. Xcode version)